-LDL or low-density lipoproteins are the real culprits responsible for increasing blood cholesterol.
-Thus to stay healthy, avoid all the saturated, and trans fats containing substances in your diet.
+LDL,, or low-density lipoproteins, are the real culprits responsible for increasing blood cholesterol.
+Thus, to stay healthy, avoid all the saturated, and trans-fat-containing substances in your diet.
 Food items like margarine, bakery items, and fried junk food contain LDL.
-Red meat also contains some amount of trans fats and LDL.
-People with high blood cholesterol level should keep in check the consumption of whole milk, butter, cheese, non-dairy products, bakery items, and tropical oils; as, all of these foods can increase the blood cholesterol level.
-You need to keep a track of your total caloric intake per day to ensure positive health changes.
+Red meat also contains some amounts of trans fat and LDL.
+People with high blood cholesterol levels should keep in check the consumption of whole milk, butter, cheese, non-dairy products, bakery items, and tropical oils; as all of these foods can increase the blood cholesterol level.
+You need to keep track of your total calorie intake per day to ensure positive health changes.
 According to a report published by the American Heart Association (AHA), fats should not be greater than 25 to 35 % of the total calories you eat per day.

 Role of Omega Three Fatty Acids

 Omega-three fatty acids are a natural defense of the body against rising blood cholesterol levels.
 They tend to decrease the number of triglycerides by 25 – 30 percent.
 Omega-three fatty acids also boost the level of LDL in the body.
 Our body cannot make omega-three fatty acids naturally, so we need to include in our diet food items containing high levels of omega-three fatty acids.
 Food items like salmon, fish oil supplements, canola oil, flaxseed oil, and walnuts are enriched with omega-three fatty acids.
 It is recommended that one should eat two servings of fish per week.
 Fish like salmon, trout, and sardines are preferable.
 Plant sources of omega-three fatty acids are also very good.
 Natural sources should be preferred over sources like fish oil capsules etc.